 Data-driven marketing has become a fundamental part of running businesses.
 This is why businesses are increasingly collecting data from consumer interactions and engagements.
+However, dirty data can do more harm than good.

-Data-driven marketing has, therefore, become a crucial strategy for marketers who want to succeed in the current hypercompetitive global economy.
+Data-driven marketing has, therefore, become a crucial strategy for marketers who want to succeed in the current hypercompetitive economy.
 Ninety-five percent of organizations are using data to power their business opportunities.

 Image Source: Experian